 Positive Ageing in London brings together London-wide and local organisations from both the voluntary and statutory sectors to consider age issues in London and agree common solutions.

-Positive Ageing in London provides valuable input into the Mayor’s Forum and UK Advisory Forums on Ageing.
+Positive Ageing in London provides valuable input into the Mayor’s Forum on Ageing.

 Positive Ageing in London is committed to making a real difference to the lives of older people by: